Do You Have to Pay Income Tax on Crowdfunded Money?

 When the Money Is a Gift

-There’s fundraising—and then there’s fundraising.
-For example, maybe Joe and Mary lost their home and possessions after a catastrophic home fire.
+Let's say Joe and Mary lost their home and possessions after a catastrophic home fire.
 They have two young children and don’t know where to turn because insurance won’t cover the full extent of their losses or medical expenses.

 The IRS had this to say about gifts in Information Letter 2002-0112 on April 15, 2002: